yangding14/ilmiah-alert/README.md

 As students at FSKTM (Faculty of Computer Science and Information Technology), University of Malaya, we often face challenges with delayed or missing announcements about important project updates.
 This can lead to:

 - Missing critical updates and falling behind peers
-- Increased anxiety and FOMO (Fear Of Missing Out)
+- Increased anxiety and FOMO
 - Wasted time repeatedly checking the platform for changes

 Ilmiah Alert solves this problem by automatically monitoring the Ilmiah platform and sending immediate notifications when changes are detected.